Maine CDC reports 104 new cases of COVID-19, 3 additional deaths | ExBulletin

 The three additional deaths reported Wednesday raised the total in Maine since last March to 654.
 The Maine Center for Disease Control and Prevention said the three individuals, two women and a man, were Cumberland County residents who were in their 80s.
 Theirs.

-Despite the improvement in numbers, Maine Gov. Janet Mills extended that of the state declaration of emergency civil status for another 30 days on Wednesday, in line with most other states.
+Despite the improvement in numbers, Maine Gov. Janet Mills extended the state’s civil status declaration for another 30 days on Wednesday, in line with most other states.
 Mills has used state law on emergency declarations over the past year to impose public health requirements, such as restrictions on businesses, size limits at rallies, testing or quarantine requirements for overseas visitors, and face mask mandates. for individuals in public settings.

 “Maine continues to see improved public health metrics as we turn the corner on the latest waves,” Mills said in a statement.
 “Importers are still important as we face a variant of the virus and as we work around the clock to vaccinate as many people as possible, so that the people of Maine can continue to be vigilant.
 I urge all Maine people to take the steps we know that keep everyone safe to wear your mask, wash your hands, watch your distance, and avoid meetings.
 These things will keep us all safe during the pandemic and give us a better view of getting back to normal faster. “